Lowcountry hospitals pausing, rescheduling vaccine appointments due to change in dose shipments

 And while vaccines for this week have arrived, Dr. Oliverio says it’s hard to say how many doses Roper St. Francis could receive next week and whether or not adjustments will have to be made.

 “My hope is we don’t have to do that,” says Dr. Oliverio.
-“You know depending on the supply, (cancelling appointments) still may happen.
+“You know depending on the supply, (canceling appointments) still may happen.
 I can’t say.”

 The Medical University of South Carolina announced Tuesday it was forced to reschedule more than 8,000 vaccine appointments.